 A bug or malicious attacks to machine can lock up a process, leading to a deadlock or an unexpected condition.
 For example: an Apache httpd with mod_(php|perl|lua|your_preferred_script_language) running a bad script.
-When the monitored process lock up, the watchcat helps killing him.
+When the monitored process locks up, the watchcat helps killing him.
 It is the best thing to do.

-You must notice that the process must want to be monitored, therefore it must be conscious about watchcat.
+You must notice that the process must want to be monitored; therefore it must be conscious about watchcat.
 Watchcat does nothing alone.

 Before starting a critical region, the process requires a cat to itself and stays sending heartbeat signals to its cat.
 If the timeout expires before the process sends the hearbeat signal, watchcatd sends a signal to the monitored process, normally SIGKILL.